Eligibility and Selection Criteria

 This scholarship, awarded on a competitive basis, is available to domestic first-generation college students who are new, incoming fall semester, full-time doctoral degree students, and have demonstrated financial need.

-- Cumulative GPA of 3.3 or better for the most recent earned or in-progress baccalaureate degree and any degree in progress).
+• Cumulative GPA of 3.3 or better for the most recent earned or in-progress baccalaureate degree and any subsequent earned or in-progress degree.

-Designated Mason faculty and staff will review the application materials and make recommendations for GIA scholarship recipients to the Senior Associate Provost for Graduate Education.
+Designated George Mason faculty and staff within the College/School for the respective doctoral program and across the university will review the application materials and make recommendations for GIA scholarship recipients to the Senior Associate Provost for Graduate Education.

-- A cumulative GPA of 3.5 for the duration of scholarship eligibility.
+• A cumulative GPA of 3.5 for all George Mason graduate-level credit for the duration of scholarship eligibility.

 Recipients will be required to hold a graduate 20-hour per week assistantship within their field of study for the duration of the scholarship.
 Recipients will be expected to focus on their studies and assistantship, actively engage with faculty mentors and their scholarship cohort, contribute to university-focused services, and participate in professional development and scholarship cohort activities.